robblovell/mojio-js-sdk/readme.markdown

 This repository contains a Node-js client and a Browser based js client.

-For browser based HTML applications you get this client via Bower:
+For browser based HTML applications you get this client via Bower: (you will also need jquery)

 ```
 bower install mojio-js
+bower install jquery
 ```

 Or via the Mojio CDN at https://djaqzxyxnyyiy.cloudfront.net